Ever wonder why listening matters so much? And how listening effectively can change the entire dynamic between two people?

+This is great mindfulness practice!
 Practicing this reminds me of number one above again.
-We become aware and mindfully step back into the place of the observer.
-This is great mindfulness practice!
+Through honing your listening skills, you become aware and mindfully step back into the place of the observer.

-8. Even when someone is upset – you provide a safe place for them to express themselves.
+When someone is upset – you can provide a safe place for them to express themselves.

-According to Kate Murphy, “If you jump in to fix, advise, correct, or distract, you are communicating that the other person doesn’t have the ability to handle the situation.”
+According to Kate Murphy, “If you jump in to fix, advise, correct, or distract, you communicate that the other person can’t handle the situation.”

 Reading this left me floored.
-It’s so rare – that person that can allow another to express their feelings and respond with such neutral, supportive feedback.
+It’s so rare that someone can allow another to express their feelings and respond with such neutral, supportive feedback.

-It seems much more reflexive to jump in and try to fix the problem.
-But it’s true – we’re actually invalidating our loved ones.
+Sometimes I want to jump in and try to fix the problem.
+But it’s true – we’re actually invalidating our loved ones when we do that.
 Instead, we can try to listen, affirm, and allow them to come to a new decision or solution.

-9. Listening helps you to figure out who people really are.
+Listening helps you to figure out who people are.

 Ugh!
 Is this ever true?
 So often, I’ve wasted time and energy on people that weren’t genuinely worth my time or effort.
 I guess you can say I had “selective listening.”

-I guess people do show you who they are – but are you listening?
-Or, are you pretending to hear something that’s not there?
+People do show you who they are – but are you listening?
+Or are you pretending to hear something that’s not there?
 Listening helps to understand people’s mindsets and motivations.
-Seeing this early on can help draw you closer to a person, or it can turn you away from them.
+Seeing this early on can help draw you closer to a person or turn you away from them.
 Both options can serve you well in the end,

 Do you know how it feels to be sitting in judgment as someone tells their story?
-Well, we’ll get caught in our tracks if we do that.
-Deferring judgment is a key to active listening.
-This goes back to number one again.
-Listening is an act of mindfulness that brings us right back into this moment.
+Deferring judgment is key to active listening.

 Judging others keeps them away from us.
 We’re choosing not to let them in.

 Another benefit of listening is that we improve our relationships by not assuming.
 We give people a chance.
 And we want to hear them out.
-We get to know how they actually feel about this and that.
-This improves our chance of having a healthy connection.
+By asking open-ended questions, we can learn to understand our loved ones more.
+This improves our chances of having a healthy connection.

-Listening attentively is a generous offering of ourselves.
-By listening carefully, we’re choosing to show up for our loved ones.
-We’re giving them space to feel heard and understood.
+Listening attentively matters because it’s a generous offering of ourselves.
+By listening carefully and giving our full attention, we choose to show up for our loved ones.
+This makes active listening a superpower indeed!

-Stepping back into our social lives again (Yay!), it’s the perfect time to practice mindful listening.
-Let me know how it goes!
+Stepping back into the busy summer season, it’s the perfect time to brush up on our listening skills now!
+Let me know how it goes in the comments below.